auto4opt/AutoOpt/README.md

 A comprehensive introduction to ```AutoOptLib``` can be found [here](https://arxiv.org/abs/2303.06536).

 ## How to Use
 Please read the [Introduction](https://arxiv.org/abs/2303.06536) for understanding ```AutoOptLib```.
-The documentation of AutoOptLib will be coming soon for a step-by-step user guidance.
+The documentation with step-by-step user guidance will be coming soon.

 ## Cite
 ```AutoOptLib``` is free for academic use.
 Please reference the following paper if using it in your research: